 Dr. Steven C. Amstrup is chief scientist for Polar Bears International.
 He also is an adjunct professor at the University of Wyoming in Laramie.
 Before joining PBI, Amstrup was a research wildlife biologist with the United States Geological Survey at the Alaska Science Center, Anchorage AK., where he led polar bear research in Alaska for 30 years.
 He earned a B.S. in Forestry from the University of Washington (1972), a M.S. in Wildlife Management from the University of Idaho (1975), and a Ph.D. in Wildlife Management from the University of Alaska Fairbanks (1995).

 Amstrup led research on all aspects of polar bear ecology in the Beaufort Sea between 1980 and 2010.
-He is a past chairman of the IUCN Polar Bear Specialist Group and has been an active member of the group for over 32 years.
+He is a past chairman of the IUCN Polar Bear Specialist Group and has been an active member of the group since 1980.
 His interests include distribution and movement patterns as well as population dynamics of wildlife, and how information on those topics can be used to assure wise stewardship.
 He is particularly interested in how science can help to reconcile the ever-enlarging human footprint on our environment with the needs of other species for that same environment.
 Prior work experiences include studies of black bears in central Idaho, and pronghorns and grouse in Wyoming.

 On their honeymoon in New Zealand, Amstrup and his wife Virginia helped in a tagging study of little blue penguins.
 That experience gave Steve the honor of being one of the very few people ever to have been bitten by both polar bears, which occur only in the northern hemisphere, and penguins, which occur only in the southern hemisphere.